IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/00_igDoughnutChart_Overview.md

 The following samples provide additional information related to this topic.

-- [Bind to Collection](%%SamplesUrl%%/doughnut-chart/bind-to-collection): This sample demonstrates how to render `igDoughnutChart` using the ASP.NET MVC helper and bind it to a collection of objects on the server.
+- [Bind to Collection](%%SamplesUrl%%/doughnut-chart/bind-to-collection): This sample demonstrates how to render `igDoughnutChart` using the Ignite UI for MVC and bind it to a collection of objects on the server.

 - [Bind to JSON](%%SamplesUrl%%/doughnut-chart/bind-json): This sample demonstrates how to bind doughnut chart to JSON data.